-- 3. Furnace fan should start to blow immediately after setting the thermostat. - 4.
-After about 30 seconds, the furnace burner should light. - 5.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.
+- 3. Furnace fan should start to blow immediately after setting the Thermostat. - 4.
+After approximately 30 seconds, the Furnace burner should light. - 5.
+The Furnace should now cycle off and on automatically as the Thermostat demands just like a household furnace.

-NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
-Turn thermostat off for 3-5 minutes, check to be sure propane gas tank valve is open and tank is not empty, then try Steps 2-4 again.
-If the furnace will not light after three attempts, go to Shut Down steps and contact your dealer or a local RV service center for repair.
+If heat does not come out of the heat ducts after a minute or so, the burner is not lit.

+Turn Thermostat OFF for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, and repeat Steps 2 through 4.

+If the Furnace will not light after three attempts, follow "Shut Down" steps and contact your dealer or a local RV service center for repair.

+NOTE: If the Furnace burner has any residuals of metal protectant or lubricants used during manufacture of the Furnace, it may smoke slightly when the Furnace is used for the first time and may set off your smoke alarm.

+We recommend that you provide adequate ventilation when using the Furnace for the first time to avoid a nuisance smoke alarm.

+We do not recommend removing the smoke alarm battery.

-To Shut Down:
+To Shut Down

-- 1. Move thermostat switch to OFF position. - 2.
-Close propane tank valve if coach will be stored for a period of time.
+- Move Thermostat switch to OFF position. - Close Propane Gas Tank valve if coach will be stored for a period of time.

-Please see the furnace operating instructions provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions and periodic maintenance.
 See the Coach Maintenance Schedule for recommended intervals.